albertodemichelis/squirrel/doc/source/reference/language/functions.rst

 The expression is evaluated in this order: derefexp after the explist (arguments) and at the end the call.

-A function call in Squirrel passes the current environment object *this* as a hidden parameter.
+A function call in Quirrel passes the current environment object *this* as a hidden parameter.
 But when the function was immediately indexed from an object, *this* shall be the object which was indexed, instead.